Elbagast/TF2_Mod_Builder/README.md

 - Outliner that gets modified as the data changes, and can change the data.
 - Editor for individual sections of the Project, that update if the data changes elsewhere.
 - Editors can be opened and closed as needed via the Outliner.
-- Section names have unique names that are maintain uniquesness when edited.
+- Section names have unique names that maintain uniquesness when edited.